cypnk/Cabin-Life/Three-phase Assembly/README.md

 * Locking collars matching the shaft diameter
 * Crimped or soldered cable lugs, with throughholes
 * 1/4" (~6.5mm) to 5/8" (~16mm) Allthread
-* Nuts matching the selected diameter allthread
+* Nuts and washers matching the selected diameter allthread
 * Screws and nuts matching cable lug holes
 * HDPE (High-Density Polyethylene) sheets at least as thick as the cable
 * * Kitchen cutting boards may be used as HDPE material or marine grade plywood may be substituted if HDPE is not available